Member feature written by Meg Baresic

 Nestled in the heart of Samford Valley, Green Thumb Farm is a not-for-profit permaculture farm.
 With its main mission being to establish a thriving and sustainable community garden, Susanne’s vision for Green Thumb Farm has seen her dedicate months of free labour and time to the development of the organisation.
 Susanne is particularly passionate about promoting sustainable farming practices and cultivating a shared sense of knowledge and community.
 Now, Susanne says, it is more important than ever that both individual and corporate volunteers participate in, and garner joy from, helping in the garden.

 Susanne explains that volunteers are pivotal to the organisation’s success, particularly given it is currently funded predominantly by government grants.
 Whether Green Thumb Farm achieves its goal depends upon the involvement of the wider community, be it in an individual or corporate capacity.
-Once the community garden is officially launched in February, individual volunteers can participate via Working Bees on Wednesday, Thursday, or Friday mornings, with all abilities encouraged to attend and give gardening a go.
+Individual volunteers can participate via Working Bees on Wednesday, Thursday, or Friday mornings, with all abilities encouraged to attend and give gardening a go.
 Further, corporate groups can register with the farm and participate in day-long workshops and gardening courses.
 “We are just so passionate about getting as many people as possible involved in Green Thumb Farm,” says Susanne.

 One of the main growing arches at Green Thumb Farm (which doubles as a great photo opportunity!).